Artist Robyn Bellospirito, a native of Oyster Bay, Long

 and in the Rhode Island School of Design Library in Providence,

-to censor Robyn's work and denied her a scheduled show, on the
+attempted to censor Robyn's work and denied her a scheduled show,

-grounds that three of her paintings contained nudity.
-One of
+on the grounds that three of her paintings contained nudity.

-these paintings is titled "Lovers of the Past" and
+One of these paintings is titled "Lovers of the Past"

 year battle in Federal Court, Judge Thomas Platt ruled in Ms.